asmagill/hs._asm.luathread/SUPPORTED.md

 ### Summary of Support

-This is a brief summary of what has been updated, either in this module, or in the threadable branch of Hammerspoon at https://github.com/asmagill/hammerspoon/tree/threadable.
+This is a brief summary of what modules will at least load in a threaded skin.

 Inclusion here just indicates that the known necessary changes have been made -- additional testing is still required and you should procede with extreme caution.

 Module                                | Status  | Notes
 --------------------------------------|---------|------
 hs                                    | Partial | See below
-hs._coresetup                         |   YES   | Wrapped by `_threadinit.lua`
+hs._coresetup                         |   YES   | Lua Only, wrapped by `_threadinit.lua`
-hs.alert                              |   NO    |   Needs thread safe drawing
-hs.appfinder                          |   NO    | Requires application, window
+hs.alert                              |   NO    | Lua Only, Needs thread safe drawing hs.appfinder                          |   NO    | Lua Only, Requires application, window
-hs.applescript                        |   NO    | Requires osascript
+hs.applescript                        |   NO    | Lua Only, Requires osascript
 hs.application                        |   NO    | Requires window
 hs.application.watcher                |   NO    |
 hs.audiodevice                        |   NO    |